 GO TO BRNO’S UNDERGROUND

-Join us in exploring the history of the Brno underground – so deep, dark, and expansive that it takes five different tours to shed some proper light on it.Find out more
+Join us in exploring the history of the Brno underground – so deep, dark, and expansive that it takes four different tours to shed some proper light on it.Find out more

 GO TO BRNO’S TOP DESTINATIONS

 Brno is full of valuable historical buildings and interesting places.
 For a true feel of just how amazing this city is, here’s a list of its must-see locations.Find out more